 These things should be your first concern during the first week of the opening of classes.
 Your students should be guided on what to transpire in the learning environment and how they should behave in different situations.
 They should know that it helps when they raise their hands when they want to speak and can make a difference than shouting and giving out their answers directly.

 A simple classroom rule of coming to class prepared does make sense to the students if implemented consistently.
 They know that you are enabling their skills and abilities to do their best in the classroom activities.
 Moreover, posting on the classroom walls all the things expected of them will help too.
-When they read the line, ‘Be respectful to all’, this makes a child reflect on his/her actions.
+When they read the line, ‘Be respectful to all, this makes a child reflect on his/her actions.

 Implement classroom rules that you see fit in your classroom and with your students.

-2. Provide a safe learning environment.
+2. Provide a safe learning environment

 Building a safe learning environment will encourage the students to perform better and to be aware of their roles in the classroom.
 The learning environment directly impacts the behavior and academic performance of the students.
-So, as teachers, we should explore techniques on how to provide our students with a safe learning environment they deserve.
+So, as teachers, we should explore techniques on how to provide our students with the safe learning environment they deserve.

 Since the learning environment plays a key role in the development of the student, it should be presented well and made safe for them.
 The more students feel at home, the more they are comfortable while learning, the more they display positive behavior.
 Thus, disruptions and conflicts will be avoided.
 This should include asking them what makes them more comfortable and engaged.
-Perhaps asking them if they’re fine with the learning environment you’ve created will help.
+Perhaps, asking them if they’re fine with the learning environment you’ve created will help.

 While it’s true that every child performs differently from the other, the learning environment should be free from all forms of punishment.
 When there’s a punishment of any form, the students’ surroundings will have negative connotations, and it isn’t safe.
 But the learning environment should be made safe to help students become successful.

-3. Unlock students’ potential to explore and learn at their best.
+3. Unlock students’ potential to explore and learn at their best

 What could you be doing to help students unlock their fullest potential?
 Giving out punishment based on student’s differences should never be a show in the classroom.
 This sparks conflict and ruins the student’s self-belief.